Gossip-based Information Spreading in Mobile Networks: Mobile Conductance

-\end{theorem} \begin{proof} We follow the two-phase strategy in \cite{Gossip} to estimate the spreading time.
-In \emph{phase 1}, for each node $j \in \overline {S\left(t\right)}$, defines a random variable $I_j\left(t\right)$.
-If at least one node with the message moves to $j$'s neighboring area in slot $t$ and ``pushes" the message to $j$ in the gossip step, $S\left( t+1 \right)$ will increase by one.
-We let $I_j{\left( {t + 1} \right)}=1$ in this case, and $0$ otherwise.
+In the first phase, for each node $j \in \overline {S\left(t\right)}$, define a random variable $\Delta_j\left(t\right)$.
+If at least one node with the message moves to the $j$'s neighboring area in slot $t$ and ``pushes" the message to $j$ in the gossip step, one new member is added to the message set.
+We let $\Delta_j{\left( {t + 1} \right)}=1$ in this case, and $0$ otherwise.
+In the following, we will evaluate the expected increase $|S(t+1)|-|S(t)|$ conditioned on $S(t)$.
+The key difference between the static and mobile case is that, there is an additional move step in each slot; therefore, the expectation is evaluated with respect to both the moving and gossiping process.
+This is where our newly defined metric, mobile conductance, enters the scene and takes place of the static conductance.
+Specifically, due to the independent actions of nodes in $S(t)$ after the move, we have